CV

 • Cocktail techniques

-• Attending cooling workshops or master classes.
+• Attending cooking workshops or master classes.

 Check out our catering assistant CV and bartender CV examples for more inspiration.